Gibsongf/react-blog-app-view/README.md

 - View Blog Posts: Browse through a collection of blog posts created by the authors.
 - Read Post Content
-- View all Single author post
+- View all single author post
 - Leave Comments